 PetFusion offers a 12-month warranty on any part that’s broken due to manufacturer defect, which is always a neat addition - no one wants to open a package a get a faulty product.

 FurHaven knows that pets of all sizes need the same amount of comfiness while sleeping, so this bed comes in sizes from Small to Jumbo.
-There’s also plenty of colour options to choose from - from orion blue to wine red, you can rest assured that any colour you pick will look lovely in your home.
+There’s also plenty of colour options to choose from, which is even more than our number two pick - from orion blue to wine red, you can rest assured that any colour you pick will look lovely in your home.

 This bed features an egg-crate orthopaedic support foam which distributes the weight evenly, and that way it soothes pressure points while increasing the airflow through the bed.
 The foam makes this bed a great option for disabled and elderly dogs.
 Sizes S to L have a 7.5 cm thick foam, while Jumbo size features a 10 cm foam, so you can rest assured the bed will be comfortable even after years of use.